 When managing change, practitioners depend on executive leaders to perform the ABCs—an acronym for the three key roles a sponsor must perform to be an effective leader of change.
 A sponsor must be Active and visible throughout the life of the project, Build a coalition of support, and Communicate directly with employees.

 Of these critical activities, building a coalition of support can elude even the most well-intentioned sponsors.
-In the eleventh edition of Prosci's Best Practices in Change Management benchmarking research report, 36% of respondents say it's the role sponsors struggle most to fulfill during change.
+In the twelfth edition of Prosci's Best Practices in Change Management benchmarking research report, 36% of respondents say it's the role sponsors struggle most to fulfill during change.